ebook: Pasta, pizza, and Pinocchio: Questions and answers about the Church of the

 tourist centers like Rome.
 You'll find more American fast-food franchises in countries like

-Germany, France, and even Japan.
+Germany, France, and even Japan than you will in Italy.

 - Can you buy a lot of what we call "convenience foods" like Hamburger Helper or TV